Algorithmic Accountability

 Our parent bank has an offshore model governance framework.
 Can we adopt it?

-Many NZ banks operate frameworks inherited from Australian or global parents.
-These frameworks often address regulatory requirements that do not exist in New Zealand (and miss ones that do).
-A parent framework designed around offshore prudential standards will not address Privacy Act 2020 obligations, CoFI fair conduct requirements, or bias risks specific to NZ populations.
+Many New Zealand banks operate frameworks inherited from Australian or global parents.
+These frameworks often address regulatory requirements that do not exist in New Zealand and miss the ones that do.
+A parent framework designed around offshore prudential standards will not address Privacy Act 2020 obligations, CoFI fair conduct requirements, Treaty of Waitangi considerations for Māori data governance, or bias risks specific to NZ populations.
 We recommend a gap analysis of your parent framework against NZ-specific requirements, followed by targeted adaptation rather than wholesale adoption.
+We can guide this process efficiently.

 Start Your AI Model Governance Programme